 This article compares the real estate markets in Seattle and Everett, Washington from a home buyer’s perspective.
-As of August 2019, homes are still a lot more affordable in Everett.
+As of February 2020, homes are still a lot more affordable in Everett.

 There are alternatives, though.
 While home values have risen all across the metro area, some cities offer relative bargains.
 Take nearby Everett, Washington.
 The city’s median home value is just over half that of Seattle’s.

 - Everett is the largest city by population within Snohomish C0unty, and it’s the seventh largest in the state of Washington.
 When last measured, back in 2017, the city had a population of around 110,000 people.
 Top employers include Boeing, Naval Station Everett, and the state government.

 - Seattle is by far the largest city in Washington, in terms of population.
 It’s also the seat of King County.
 Over 724,000 residents call it home, according to the latest Census Bureau data.
 Major employers in the city include Amazon, Starbucks and Weyerhaeuser.

 From a cost perspective, there are dramatic differences between the real estate markets in Everett and Seattle, Washington.
 Home buyers considering a purchase should know that the median home value in Seattle was roughly $300,000 higher than the median in nearby Everett, as of February 2020.

 - Seattle: Data reported by Zillow earlier this month showed that the median price for a house in Seattle is around $741,800 in February 2020.
 That was a drop of about 2.3% since the same time last year.

 - Everett: Home buyers can clearly get more for their money in Everett, Washington.
 According to the real estate information company Zillow, the median home value in Everett was $436,100 as of February 2020.
 That followed a gain of 3.3% over the last year or so.